11081999/100DaysOfMLCode/Complementary_Classes/GoogleMLCrashCourse/ML_pt2.md

 ##  Generalization.

 ### Generalization | Peril of Overfitting
+An **overfit** model gets a low loss during training but does a poor job predicting new data.
+If a model fits the current sample well, how can we trust that it will make good predictions on new data?
+As you'll [see later on](https://developers.google.com/machine-learning/crash-course/regularization-for-simplicity/l2-regularization), overfitting is caused by making a model more complex than necessary.
+The fundamental tension of machine learning is between fitting our data well, but also fitting the data as simply as possible.

 Machine learning's goal is to predict well on new data drawn from a (hidden) true probability distribution.
 Unfortunately, the model can't see the whole truth; the model can only sample from a training data set.
 If a model fits the current examples well, how can you trust the model will also make good predictions on never-before-seen examples?
 William of Ockham, a 14th century friar and philosopher, loved simplicity.
 He believed that scientists should prefer simpler formulas or theories over more complex ones.
 To put Ockham's razor in machine learning terms: